olalemi/iprosuite/README.md

 ## Running the application

-npm i to install
+Install packages with : "npm i"

-After installing the packages you can run the application with
+After installing the packages you can run the application with : "npm run start"

-npm run start

 # All Technical Requirements met: